debottamKundu/debottamKundu.github.io/_tabs/misc.md

 ### Tmdb poster downloader

 If you want high quality movie posters for some reason, you can use this to download them from the movie database.
 It is not very involved, and mostly piggy backs on a very well written api.
-However, if you want some to use it, you'll find it [here]().[^a]
+However, if you want to use it, you'll find it [here]().[^a]

 ### The Seen and the Unseen scrapper